Index of Equivariant Callias-Type Operators and Invariant Metrics of Positive Scalar Curvature: Introduction

 \subsection{Acknowledgements}

-H.G. would like to thank his supervisors, Mathai Varghese and Hang Wang, for their invaluable guidance and many helpful suggestions during the writing of this paper.
-H.G. is supported by a University of Adelaide Divisional Scholarship.
+H.G. would like to thank his supervisors, Mathai Varghese and Hang Wang, for their guidance in this project, and would like to acknowledge the support provided by a University of Adelaide Divisional Scholarship.
+Additionally, H.G. would like to thank the referees, whose comments have clarified the presentation of this paper.